 BMPs.
 The Southeastern United States poses a historical risk of wildfires.
 With the removal of fuel, if a wildfire were to occur, it could be less severe and more easily suppressed (National Park Service).
 The confined field trial sites could be located at established planting areas managed to reduce the risk of wildfire spreading to or from nearby areas using firebreaks between trial sites or adjacent forested area.
-Additional BMPs are in Section 4.7.3.
+USDA APHIS BRS permits may identify specific BMPs tailored to each proposed EHEC project to reduce or eliminate the potential for wildfire impacts.
+DOE may require other site- and plant-specific BMPs.
+DOE (or other Federal agency) may require a recipient of funding or a permit to implement appropriate BMPs as a condition of funding or permitting for a proposed EHEC project.

-5.3.1.5 Climate Change and GHGs
+5.3.1.5 Climate Change and GHG Emissions